guillemsola/website_preview/api/readme.md

 # Website screenshot

-Uses puppeteer to make screenshots from urls simulating devices.
+Uses puppeteer to make screenshots from urls simulating multiple devices.
+Currently it only displays how the top of website it's seen.

 ## Usage